Designed to never touch your files

 If you've found a security issue in DukPdf — the website, the web app, or anywhere in between — please tell us.
 We'll acknowledge any good-faith report within 72 hours and work with you to confirm and fix the issue.

-Email: tstym@dukpdf.com (mark the subject line “Security report” so it doesn't get lost in general support).
+Email: support@dukpdf.com(mark the subject line “Security report” so it doesn't get lost in general support).

 We don't have a paid bounty program yet, but we'll publicly credit researchers (with your permission) once the fix is shipped.